loyada/typedpy/docs/serialization.rst

 ------------------------
 * For Set, Tuple - deserialization expects an array, serialization converts to array (set and tuple are not part of JSON)

-* If you have a field that you want to assign as a blob, without any validation, use :class:`Anything`
+* If you have a field that you want to assign as a blob, without any validation, use :class:`Anything` .
+When seriaizing a property of type :class:`Anything`, however, it is not guaranteed to work in all cases, since you can literaly asign it to anything without any validation, and Typedpy has no knowledge of what is supposed to be there.
+For example: suppose you assign some controller object to the property.
+Typedpy will allow it, since it is an Anything field, but has no idea how to serializa such an object.

 * If you create a completely new field type, that is not based on the predefined classes in Typedpy, it is not guaranteed to be supported.
 For example - if you define a custom field type using :func:`create_typed_field`, it is not supported

+* If you are serializing a Structure with a property of type :class:`Anything` , it

 Functions